Police raid: New Zealand

 Dawn raids were a common event in Auckland, New Zealand, during a crackdown on illegal overstayers from the Pacific Islands from the mid-1970s to the early 1980s.
 The raids were first introduced in 1973 by Norman Kirk's Labour government and were continued by Robert Muldoon's National government.
-These operations involved special police squads conducting raids on the homes and workplaces of overstayers throughout New Zealand usually at dawn.
+These operations involved special police squads conducting raids on the homes and workplaces of overstayers throughout New Zealand, usually at dawn.
 Overstayers and their families were often prosecuted and then deported back to their countries.

-The Dawn raids were particularly controversial, as despite Pacific Islanders only making on one-third of visa over-stayers, they accounted for 86% of those arrested and prosecuted.
+The Dawn raids were particularly controversial, because despite the fact that Pacific Islanders only made up one-third of visa over-stayers, they accounted for 86% of those arrested and prosecuted.
 The majority of over-stayers were from Great Britain, Australia, and South Africa.
-Due to opposition from the Pacific community including the Polynesian Panthers, Labour Party, and Pacific governments, the raids were abandoned by the National Government.
+Due to opposition from the Pacific community including the Polynesian Panthers, the Labour Party, and Pacific governments, the raids were abandoned by the National Government.

 In April 2021, members of the Pasifika community called for an official apology, describing the dawn raids as "government-sanctioned racism".
 In mid-June 2021, Prime Minister Jacinda Ardern confirmed that the New Zealand Government would formally apologise for the Dawn Raids at the Auckland Town Hall on 26 June 2021.